 3. Give your reference the appropriate background information.

-When you're interviewing for a job, you've probably done extensive research on the position so you can discuss your most relevant experience and show that you're a good fit.
+When interviewing for a job, you've probably done extensive research on the position so you can discuss your most relevant experience and show that you're a good fit.
 Your source should know what your potential job entails so they can give you the best, most helpful reference possible, Dean said.

 Meador added that you should be specific about the particular role, skill or accomplishment you want your source to highlight.